Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Sizes and kinematics of MQGs for the L400m7 simulation

 We show results analogous to those in \S~\ref{ssec:res1-size} and \S~\ref{ssec:res1-kin} for the fiducial L200m6 simulation, but now for L400m7 in Fig.~\ref{fig:L400m7-size-kin}.
 We also comment on the L200m7h run where it differs.
 These results should be interpreted with caution because the larger gravitational softening lengths in these simulations (Table~\ref{tab:runs}) shift the non-reliable regime to less compact systems.

 In the top panel, we show the galaxy size–mass relation, which extends up to $z=5$ owing to the larger volume of the L400m7 box.
 The blue arrows on the left-hand side indicate the corresponding softening length.
 Relative to L200m6, L400m7 displays a break in the power-law relation at slightly lower stellar masses ($M_{\star} \sim 10^{10.6}\,\mathrm{M_{\odot}}$).
 L200m7h, in contrast, shows a shallower decrease in size with stellar mass beyond this break.
-The flattening at the low-mass end persists, suggesting it is not a direct consequence of the softening length.
+The flattening at the low-mass end persists, suggesting it is not a direct consequence of the softening length, consistent with the behaviour seen across all resolutions at similarly high redshifts \citep[see fig.~10 in][]{ludlow26}.

 For the bottom panel, which presents the stellar kinematics via $v_{\star}/\sigma_{\star}$ versus stellar mass, galaxies in L400m7 exhibit larger scatter at the high-mass end compared to L200m6.
 The contrast between MQGs and MSFGs is even more pronounced (especially in L200m7h), where MSFGs display substantially higher rotational support, and MQGs are more dispersion-dominated, effectively reversing the trend seen in L200m6 and suggesting that morphological transformation may precede quenching.
 However, these differences should be interpreted cautiously, as the larger softening lengths in these runs likely affect the reliability of the kinematic measurements.